-General liability insurance is a must-have policy for tile and stone installers, flooring installers, drywall installers, HVAC installers, and other installation professionals.
+General liability insurance is a must-have policy for tile and stone installers, flooring installers, drywall installers, HVAC contractors, and other installation professionals.
 Since your work takes place at clients’ homes and businesses, you’re at high risk for injuries and property damage.

 Usually required when you sign a commercial lease, this policy provides liability coverage related to: